You know, the question I keep getting asked over the week, oh, you got to help Trump.

 I did not have sexual relations with that woman.

-I never told anybody to lie.
+I never told anybody to lie, not a single time.

 Never.

-Well, I did have inappropriate relations with that woman, and I lied right through my teeth, like Hillary's lying about the server and about Benghazi.
+Well, I did have inappropriate relations with that woman, and I lied right through my teeth like Hillary's lying about the server and about Benghazi.

-Once he started talking about his plans for building a swimming pool on the roof of the library, he wants to have naked parties the way JFK had pulled parties when he was in the White House.
+Once he started talking about his plans for building a swimming pool on the roof of the library, he wants to have naked parties the way JFK had pooled parties when he was in the White House.

-Had an architect give him a feasibility report on building a pool, and it turned out that it would have been very expensive to build and disruptive to the functioning of the library.
+He had an architect give him a feasibility report on building a pool, and it turned out that it would have been very expensive to build and disruptive to the functioning of the library.

-Anyway, the National Archives, which administers presidential libraries, probably would have vetoed the idea, so he dropped the plan, but for a while he thought about getting an above ground pool for the girls to splash around it.
+Anyway, the National Archives, which administers presidential libraries, probably would have vetoed the idea, so he dropped the plan.

 Do you doubt any of this?